-

 - I. P. Dolbnya

 We have obtained a homogeneous linear differential equation of the first order with partial derivatives with respect to q.
 This equation is equivalent to a system of ordinary cumulative differential equations of the first order (see article).
 This note was found in the postmortem papers of I. P. Dolbnya.
-Only the calculations of the example remained unfinished.
+Only the calculations for the example remained unfinished.

 -